 Bandits beware: In 1890s Montana, would-be mail thieves didn’t stand a chance against Stagecoach Mary.
 The hard-drinking, quick-shooting mail carrier sported two guns, men’s clothing and a bad attitude.
 As the first African American woman to carry mail, she stood out on the trail—and became a Wild West legend.
 Rumor had it that she’d fended off an angry pack of wolves with her rifle, had “the temperament of a grizzly bear,” and was not above a gunfight.
 But how much of Stagecoach Mary’s story is myth?

 Born Mary Fields in around 1832, Fields was born into slavery, and like many other enslaved people, her exact date of birth is not known.
 Even the place of her birth is questionable, though historians have pinpointed Hickman County, Tennessee as the most likely location.
-At the time, slaves were treated like pieces of a property; their numbers were recorded in record books, their names were not.
+At the time, enslaved people were treated like pieces of a property; their numbers were recorded in record books, their names were not.

 It’s not clear how Fields discovered the Ursuline Convent of the Sacred Heart in Toledo, Ohio.
 Some accounts say she accompanied a daughter of the Warner family to the convent.
 Others say she headed there with a family friend who was a nun.